asami/semantic-integration-engine/docs/mcp-architecture.md

 # MCP Architecture (Semantic Integration Engine)

-This document describes the architecture and design decisions of the MCP (Model Context Protocol) support in the Semantic Integration Engine (SIE).
+This document defines the MCP (Model Context Protocol) design in the Semantic Integration Engine (SIE).

-It focuses on protocol-level responsibilities, adapter separation, and stable semantic APIs exposed to MCP clients such as ChatGPT and VS Code.
+It specifies MCP as a strict JSON-RPC 2.0 protocol exposed via a WebSocket endpoint, and clarifies its relationship to the Operation Language and Interaction Contract.

 ----------------------------------------------------------------------